AnarAgaev/Webpack-template-for-layout/README.md

 - use of SASS as a CSS pre-processor
 - use autoprefixer for adding vendor properties to the CSS
 - minification and optimization of CSS in production mode
-- assembly of media queries into single blocks and mooving at the end of the css stlyle file
+- assembly of media queries into single blocks and mooving at the end of the CSS stlyle file
 - use of PUG as Html pre-processor and template engine
 - Html minification in production mode
 - compression image (jpg, png, svg, gif)